-The Fed has moved more decisively and more quickly in the last week than in the previous century of its operation.
+The Fed has moved more decisively and more quickly in the last month than in the previous century of its operation.
 In its most recent press release, the Fed noted that the economy will face severe disruptions and that "[a]ggressive efforts must be taken across the public and private sectors to limit the losses to jobs and incomes and to promote a swift recovery once the disruptions abate."
-With six existing emergency lending facilities, a seventh on its way, all in addition to the deployment of a slew of other monetary policy authorities, the Fed has demonstrated that it recognizes the scale of the problem ahead and is moving fast in seeking to stave off the worst.
+With nine new emergency lending facilities in addition to the deployment of a slew of other monetary policy authorities, the Fed has demonstrated that it recognizes the scale of the problem ahead and is moving fast in seeking to stave off the worst.